Photograph and extra family information courtesy of Terrie.

 Christopher was 19 years old, a Hairdresser.
 He was living with his employer, 27 year old Arthur Bulmer, a Hairdresser.

 1911 14, Orwell Road, Ipswich.

 Christopher was 28 years old, a Hairdresser – employer.
 He was married and Head of the Household, his in-laws were living with his family.

 George Cuthbert, 57, a Bricklayer, born Hollesley, Suffolk.

 Ellen Cuthbert, 54, born Westerfield, Suffolk.

 Christopher’s father was Arthur Edward Gibbons, born 1853, Framlingham – died 1889, Framlingham.
 He was a Master Hairdresser.
 In 1872, Arthur’s mother, Eliza Gibbons announced in the local Framlingham Weekly News, that following the death of her husband George Gibbons, a Hair Dresser & Perfumer, of Church Street, Framlingham for upwards of 32 years will now be carried on by her son, Arthur Gibbons.
 The business would also continue to sell walking sticks, soaps, perfumes and razors, etc., etc. In July 1880, Arthur moved his business to Market Hill, Framlingham, formerly the business premises occupied by Mr. Smith, Fishmonger.

 Christopher’s mother, Sarah Elizabeth Gibbons, died 1900, Framlingham.

-In 1905, Ipswich, Christopher married Edith Elizabeth Cuthbert, born 1884, Ipswich.
-They had 5 children:
+In 1905, Ipswich, Christopher married Edith Elizabeth Cuthbert, born April 1884, Ipswich.